 When planning for your walk-in closet, space is by far the most important factor.
-The space you have to work with inside your bedroom will define whether your closet is a small, medium or large sized one.
-Small walk-ins are usually about 4ft by 5ft across which make for a very tight space, one which can store its share of items but only along one wall.
+The space you have to work with inside your bedroom will define whether your closet is a small, medium or large-sized one.
+Small walk-ins are usually about 4ft by 5ft across which makes for a very tight space, one which can store its share of items but only along one wall.

 Often designed for depth, it’s a better idea to use the back wall for a full-length mirror than for storage space as a mirror is a great addition.
 Lastly, with its small size, this style of closet is well suited for a sliding pocket door.

-Medium sized walk-in closets, on the other hand, are considerably roomier and are often 4ft by at least 6ft.
-At this size, you can easily have hanging space on both sides, that will give you more layout options for drawers and shelving.
+Medium-sized walk-in closets, on the other hand, are considerably roomier and are often 4ft by at least 6ft.
+At this size, you can easily have hanging space on both sides, which will give you more layout options for drawers and shelving.